-Jack is a heritage professional with specialism in guiding new development within sensitive historic environments and townscapes.
+Jack is a heritage professional with specialism in assessing new development within sensitive historic environments and townscapes.
 His particular areas of expertise include appraising the setting of heritage assets, the production of heritage statements, HTVIAs for tall buildings, and historic area assessments.

 What is your favourite building?